What is the Intellectual Property Clinic?

 What kind of student commitment is expected in the Intellectual Property Clinic?

-The IP Clinic is limited in enrollment and is a graded commitment, with students earning three credits per semester.
-Students are expected to work approximately 12 to 16 hours each week in the clinic, which includes a two-hour weekly seminar class and two-hour live client session.
+The IP Clinic is limited in enrollment and is a graded commitment, with students earning four credits per semester.
+Students are expected to work approximately 12 to 18 hours each week on IP Clinic work, which includes a two-hour weekly seminar class, two hours of office hours (i.e. live client sessions), and a 30-minute weekly one-on-one meeting with the clinic director held at the Happy Valley LaunchBox.

 Are there any prerequisites?